Skip to content

 Class-based tools

 This section explains the API designed for scenarios that require enhanced flexibility and customized behavior.
-With this approach, you have full control over a tool, including its parameters, metadata, execution logic, and how it is registered and invoked.
+With this approach in Kotlin, you have full control over a tool, including its parameters, metadata, execution logic, and how it is registered and invoked.
+In Java, tools are created using annotation-based methods with reflection-based registration.

 This level of control is ideal for creating sophisticated tools that extend basic use cases, enabling seamless integration into agent sessions and workflows.

-This page describes how to implement a tool, manage tools through registries, call them, and use within node-based agent architectures.
+This page describes how to implement a tool in both Kotlin and Java, manage tools through registries, call them, and use within node-based agent architectures.

 Note